Jagadeesh-Mrrook/Devops_Revision_Notes/Terraform/DAY_01_TERRAFORM_NOTES/Day01_Terraform_notes.md

 ## 1. terraform init
 ### Concept
-- Initializes a Terraform project and downloads required providers and modules.
+Initializes a Terraform project, downloads the required provider plugins, fetches module configuration files into `.terraform/modules`, and configures the backend if specified.
 ### Purpose / Use Case
 - Required before running plan or apply; sets up backend and providers.
 ### Syntax